hugogirard/durableFunctionFormRecognizer/README.md

 3a - The processor function starts retrieving documents (blobs) from the storage.

-3b - The processor function sends the documents to be analyzed to Form Recognizer.
+3b - The processor function sends the documents to Form Recognizer for analysis.

-4 - The Blazor viewer app retrieves the status from the processor function.
+4 - The Blazor viewer app retrieves the diagnostic information from the processor function.

-5 - If needed, the Blazor viewer app can restart or terminate any processor function app or start/stop the whole process.
+5 - If needed, the Blazor viewer app can restart or terminate any processor instance or start/stop the whole process.

 # Azure Resources deployed in this sample

 ## Seeder

-The seeder is a VM where a console app (C#) is installed.
+The seeder is a VM where a console app (C#) is deployed.
 The goal of this application is to create documents (blobs) in an Azure Storage.

 Each document will be marked with a tag **status** with the value **unprocessed**.

 We are leveraging the [indexing](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-index-how-to?tabs=azure-portal) feature of Azure Storage to retrieve documents in storage that need to be processed.

-The seeder app is leveraging multithreading in C#, one thread will create X number of documents adding the specific tag in the Azure storage.
+The seeder app is leveraging multithreading in C#, one thread will create X number of documents with the specific tag in the Azure storage.

 ## Storage (Document)